Grave of the Fireflies: Development

 Takahata said that he had considered using non-traditional animation methods, but because "the schedule was planned and the movie's release date set, and the staff assembled, it was apparent there was no room for such a trial-and-error approach".
 He further remarked that he had difficulty animating the scenery since, in Japanese animation, one is "not allowed" to depict Japan in a realistic manner.
 Animators often traveled to foreign countries to do research on how to depict them, but such research had not been done before for a Japanese setting.
+Since depicting wartime scenery was a major challenge for the production staff, location scouting was conducted in advance in Nishinomiya and Kobe under the guidance of Nosaka.
+Additionally, the staff watched director Yasujirō Ozu's films Tokyo Story and Good Morning, drawing inspiration from their depiction of the cramped Japanese houses typical of around 1945 and their focus on measured, understated performances.
 While animating the movie, Takahata also created several different cuts of the scene in which Seita cremates Setsuko's body.
 Takahata spent a lot of time on this scene, trying to create the perfect iteration of it.
 Each of these cuts remained unfinished and unused in the end.

 Most of the illustration outlines in the film are in brown, instead of the customary black.
 Black outlines were only used when it was absolutely necessary.
 Color coordinator Michiyo Yasuda said this was done to give the film a softer feel.
 Yasuda said that this technique had never been used in an anime before Grave of the Fireflies, "and it was done on a challenge".
 Yasuda explained that brown is more difficult to use than black because it does not contrast as well as black.

 Grave of the Fireflies was Takahata's first animated film produced with Studio Ghibli.

-Takahata insisted on working with well known animators Yoshifumi Kondō who was working for Nippon Animation at the time and Yoshiyuki Momose.
-Both animators played a pivotal role in creating fluid, realistic animations of the characters in the animation.

-Takahata drew from his personal experience to create a realistic depiction of the air raid on Okayama.
-In an interview, he criticized TV shows and movies that had recreated images of incendiary bombs, "They include no sparks or explosions, I was there and I experienced it, so I know what it was like."